Health Privacy Principles (HPPs) for agencies

 The 15 Health Privacy Principles are the key to the Health Records and Information Privacy Act 2002 (HRIP Act)

 These are legal obligations which NSW public sector agencies and private sector organisations must abide by when they collect, hold, use and disclose a person’s health information.

-Ensure health information is relevant, accurate, up-to-date and not excessive, and that the collection does not unreasonably intrude into the personal affairs of a person.
+Ensure health information is relevant, accurate, up to date, complete and not excessive, and that the collection does not unreasonably intrude into the personal affairs of the person to whom the information relates to.

 Only collect health information from the person concerned, unless it is unreasonable or impracticable to do so.